edubart/nelua-lang/docs/pages/installing.md

 sudo make install
 ```

-This will install in `/usr/local` by default,
+This will install to `/usr/local` by default.
-you can install somewhere else using the `PREFIX` argument,
+You can install somewhere else using the `PREFIX` argument.
-for example suppose you want to install in your home
+For example, suppose you want to install in your home directory.
-then use `sudo make install PREFIX=~/nelua`
+Then you would use `sudo make install PREFIX=~/nelua`,
-and Nelua compiler will be available at `~/nelua/bin/nelua`.
+and the Nelua compiler would be available at `~/nelua/bin/nelua`.

-Alternatively you can just run the `nelua.sh` file to run directly if you do not wish
+Alternatively you can run the `nelua.sh` file to run Nelua directly if you do not wish
-to install anywhere on your system.
+to install it anywhere on your system.

 Proceed to the [testing section](#testing).

 ## Installing on Windows

-MSYS2 is the recommended and supported environment to use Nelua on Windows,
+MSYS2 is the recommended and supported environment to use Nelua on Windows.
-although you could use other tools MSYS2 makes using Nelua very easy on Windows,
+Although you could use other tools, MSYS2 makes using Nelua very easy on Windows,
-plus there are many useful C packages on MSYS2 that you could use install with ease like
+plus there are many useful C packages on MSYS2 that you can install with ease, such as
 SDL2.

 Download and install [MSYS2](https://www.msys2.org/).
 After installing open the **64 bit terminal**, that is,
-**msys64** and update:
+**msys64**, and update:

 ```bash
 pacman -Syu
 ```

-You may need open again the terminal and update a second time using the same command.
+You may need close and reopen the terminal and update a second time using the same command.

 Now install all the required tools first,
-then clone, compile the dependencies and install using make.
+then clone, compile the dependencies, and install using make.

 ```bash
 pacman -S base-devel git mingw-w64-x86_64-toolchain gdb